General Hunting Laws & Regulations

 - Exception: a paraplegic, amputation of leg(s), or paralysis of one or both legs which severely impedes walking may shoot from a stopped motor vehicle that is not on the traveled portion of a public highway.
 However s/he may not shoot from, over or across a highway or road specified in NRS 503.175.

-- A person with a lawfully issued game tag may use his or her game tag as a transportation permit after the animal has been lawfully harvested; tag punched and attached to the carcass and the transportation permit is filled out by the tag holder, transporter and a witness after harvest.
+A person in legal possession of a game tag may use the tag as a transportation permit once the tag has been validated and attached to the carcass of the harvested animal.

 - It is unlawful to cause through carelessness, neglect or otherwise any edible portion of any game bird, game mammal, game fish or game amphibian to go to waste.